 2. How do I stop my laptop fan from being loud?

-• Clean fans and ventilation ducts with compressed air to remove dust and debris.
+- Clean fans and ventilation ducts regularly to prevent dust accumulation

 3. How do I fix fan noise on my laptop?